UNICORE-EU/uftp-docs/source/admin-docs/authserver/authserver-manual.rst

 	authservice.server.TEST.ssl=false

 To allow the Auth server access to the command port of UFTPD, you need to add an entry to UFTPD's ACL file.
-This is explained in the `UFTPD manual
+This is explained in the :ref:`UFTPD manual
-<../uftpd/manual.html#acl-setup>`__.
+<acl-setup>`.

 Round-robin use / grouping of UFTPD servers